Faulkner's Ubi Sunt:

 I'm in the early stages of this project.
 I was thinking today that Faulkner's characters in The Sound and The Fury embody that search for things past, The ubi sunt or "where are things" motif that is prevalent in elegiac Medieval poetry.
 I was thinking how can I fit the ubi sunt frame work around this novel (The Sound and the Fury).
 It appears I can look at all the characters and there constant lamentation of a lost past.
 Also the idea of the ubi sunt should work in the Modernist frame work of trying to make sense of a chaotic present, one way to do that or not to do that would be to lament on times gone by.

-William Faulkner’s The Sound and The Fury: Ubi Sunt a Modernist Approach
+Faulkner’s The Sound and The Fury: Ubi Sunt a Modernist Approach

-Topic: I’m studying The Sound and The Fury as a Modernist version of the Ubi Sunt motif
+as a Modernist version of the Ubi Sunt

-Question: because I want to prove how the Ubi Sunt formula fits in Faulkner’s novel,
+because I want to prove how the Ubi Sunt

-Significance: in order to help my reader understand the importance Faulkner places on his character’s lamination of where their past has gone.
+in order to help my reader understand the importance Faulkner places on his

 more to come!!!!